cirrusidentity/simplesamlphp-module-authoauth2/README.md

                   // The underlying OAuth2 library also supports overriding requested scopes
                   //'scope' => ['other']
               ],
+              'useConsentErrorPage' => false|true,
+              // If set to true then /linkback.php, /logout.php, /loggedout.php, /consent/error.php legacy route is enabled
+              // if set to false or omitted the /linkback, /logout, /loggedout, /consent/error route is enable 'useLegacyRoutes' => false|true,
               // Default scopes to request
               'scopes' => ['email', 'profile'],
               'scopeSeparator' => ' ',